SEUZFY/geoCFD/src/readme.md

 Responsible for taking care of the input `.cityjson` file and store the necessary information(i.e., `Solid`, `Shell`, `Face`, `Vertices` of one building(part)).

 ### JsonWriter.hpp
 Responsible for writing the result to a `.cityjson` file so that the result can be visualised in [ninja](https://ninja.cityjson.org/).
+It should be noted that users can choose to export the **exterior** or **interior** of the result buidling.

 ### Polyhedron.hpp
 Responsible for taking care of